spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-shipment-feature-overview.md

 ## Marketplace Shipment in the Back Office
-In the Back Office, the shipments are displayed in the Order Items section on the View Order: [Order ID] page.
+In the Back Office, the shipments are displayed in the *Order Items* section on the *View Order: [Order ID]* page.
+Marketplace Administrator can view them

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Features/Marketplace+Shipment/shipments-back-office.png)

-Here you can perform the following actions on shipments:

-* Create a new shipment for the whole order
-* Modify a delivery address, a shipment method (without any impact on order totals), and a delivery date

 ## Marketplace Shipment in the Merchant Portal
 Every merchant can view only the shipment of their product offers and products on the Order [Order ID] drawer.